 Does this sound familiar?

-Pressing movements start to hurt… bench, overhead press, even dips.
+You start to notice an ache or pain in your shoulder.
+Pressing hurts… bench, overhead press, even dips.

 Then, you hit the gym again.